Quantum Circuit Mutants: Empirical Analysis and Recommendations: Background

-\textbf{Quantum Mutation Analysis. } In quantum mutation analysis, we introduce faults in quantum circuits by introducing small changes at the quantum gate level.
+In quantum mutation analysis, we introduce faults in quantum circuits by introducing small changes at the quantum gate level.
 For instance, those faults can be introduced by adding, removing, or replacing quantum gates in an original quantum circuit.
-These are referred to as \textit{mutation operator types} in~\cite{Mendiluze2021}.
+These are referred to as \textit{mutation operator types} in~\parencite{Mendiluze2021}.
 Figure~\ref{fig:QuantumCircuit} shows some examples of these operator types: replacing a NOT gate (\textit{+}) with a Hadamard gate (\textit{H}), deleting a Hadamard gate (\textit{H}), and adding any gate in a given position.
-Such a way of creating faulty versions of quantum circuits for assessing testing techniques has been performed in some existing works of quantum software testing~\cite{honarvar2020property,ourICST2021,quitoASE21tool,Mendiluze2021,QmutPy,QMutPy2,QMutPy3}.
+Such a way of creating faulty versions of quantum circuits for assessing testing techniques has been performed in some existing works of quantum software testing~\parencite{honarvar2020property,ourICST2021,quitoASE21tool,Mendiluze2021,QmutPy,QMutPy2,QMutPy3}.

-Another important characteristic is the \textit{gate type}, introduced in~\cite{Mendiluze2021}. \textit{Gate type} refers to the quantum gate present in the change applied to the circuit, i.e., we can add any quantum gate in a quantum circuit, whereas we can delete or replace only quantum gates that are already present in the quantum circuit.
+Another important characteristic is the \textit{gate type}, introduced in~\parencite{Mendiluze2021}. \textit{Gate type} refers to the quantum gate present in the change applied to the circuit, i.e., we can add a new quantum gate to a quantum circuit, depending on factors such as the available number of qubits, and the supported gate set, whereas deletion or replacement operations are limited to the quantum gates already present in the circuit.
 The third characteristic is the {\it position}, which refers to a particular place in the quantum circuit where a fault can be introduced.
 Each of the gates in the circuit is located in a specific position.
 When applying an operator, a position of the circuit is chosen, and depending on the change that is wanted, the change is applied in the gate linked to that position (Remove or Replace) or before the gate related to that position (Add).
 The position of a gate is determined by the order of the statements in the code.
 The first position refers to the first gate applied to the circuit, whereas the last position of the circuit is the last gate before the measurements.
 In Figure~\ref{fig:QuantumCircuit} the position of each gate is indicated with a number, e.g., removing a Hadamard gate in position 0, adding a new gate in position 8, or replacing a NOT gate with a Hadamard gate in position 13.
-Further details can be consulted in~\cite{Mendiluze2021}.
+Further details can be consulted in~\parencite{Mendiluze2021}.